What is life insurance?

 4. This cover kicks in from the moment you send us a fully completed and signed application form and direct debit mandate.
 You get cover for accidental death up until we accept or decline your application.
 We will pay out the lower of the life cover amount being applied for and €150,000.
 We will only pay once under this benefit in respect of any life insured regardless of the number of life cover policies or applications for life cover a person has with Aviva.

-Aviva Life & Pensions Ireland does not guarantee the on-going availability of the Best Doctors - Second Medical Opinion benefit to its policyholders or the Aviva Family Care Benefit (Mental Health Support) and may, at its sole discretion, withdraw access to the service at a month’s notice.
+Aviva Life & Pensions Ireland does not guarantee the on-going availability of any or all of the Aviva Care Ireland services to its policyholders and may, at its sole discretion, withdraw access to the service at a month’s notice.
 If we withdraw it, we’ll write to notify policyholders at least 30 days in advance of its removal.

-Teladoc Health (who provide the Best Doctors and Aviva Family Care Benefit) is not a regulated financial service.
+Teladoc Health (who provide the Aviva Care services) is not a regulated financial service.

 Aviva Direct Ireland Limited is regulated by the Central Bank of Ireland.
 A private company limited by shares.
 Registered in Ireland No 374895.
 Registered Office: Cherrywood Business Park, Dublin, Ireland, D18 W2P5.